Henrieamalraj/Insurance_snowflake/README.md

 ### To create an end to end data flow to achieve the following process:
 1. [Project setup](##project-setup) - Creation of required database objects in Snowflake
 2. [Setting up datalake for file loading](##datalake-setup) - To load source files into AWS s3 bucket
-3. To copy data from s3 bucket to Snowflake tables
+3. [Copying data from external storage](##copy-data-setup) - To copy data from s3 bucket to Snowflake tables
 4. To clean the data with proper structure and data type
 5. To load the data to the stage layer and perform transformations
 6. To load the data into base tables and implement SCD type 2 in dimension tables